 The burner is supplied complete with:

-Gas train flange No. .
-1
+Gas train flange No. 1

-Gasket for gas train flange No. .
-1
+Gasket for gas train flange No. 1

-Thermal insulation screen No. .
-1
+Thermal insulation screen No. 1

 Screws M10 x 35 to fix the flange No. 4

-Screws M12 x 35 to fix the burner flange to the boiler No. 4
+Screws M12 x 35 to fix the burner flange to the boiler No. 4 $$

+Cable grommets for the electrical wiring No. 5

-PVP kit for leak detection No. 1
+Plugs group for electrical wiring No. 1

-Spare parts list No. .
-1
+Motor protection (with fixing screw) No. 1

-Instruction manual No. .
-1
+Instruction manual No. 1

+Spare parts list No. 1